catatwork217/whisper-notion-pipeline/README.md

 ## 🚧 TODO / In Progress

-The core pipeline infrastructure is complete and fully operational:
-- ✅ Bash automation for transcription and file handling
-- ✅ Transcription via Whisper CLI
-- ✅ File logging and naming management
-- ✅ GitHub-ready structure with script documentation
-- ✅ Metadata and tag storage in SQLite

 🛠️ The following enhancements are in progress:
 - 🔄 GPT-based summarization using OpenAI API
 - 🧠 Integration with Notion API for dynamic content ingestion
-- 🔐 Secure key handling and `.env` example file
-- 🧪 Add dry-run and error handling features to Python script

 Check back for v2 updates, or contribute via pull request if you'd like to help accelerate!